 Thean Hou Temple in Kuala Lumpur is a picture perfect Buddhist temple in Malaysia.

-If you are looking Instagram worthy places in KL then add this to your list.
+Occasionally misspelled Tian Hou temple – if you are looking Instagram worthy places in KL then add this to your list.

 This guide to Thean Hou temple covers everything you need to know including where to visit afterwards.

 The temple is a stunning multicoloured Buddhist temple, dedicated to Thean Hou (Temple of the Goddess of Heaven).

 Historically, Thean Hou is said to protect the fisherman.